marriaga158/marriaga158/README.md

 ### Marco Arriaga

-all I do is make discord bots then stop once things get hard

-was a software developer intern at iCIMS
+Software Developer (looking for a job!)

+Most of these projects are Discord bots that I made in my free time or when I was bored.

-best place to reach me is on twitter at @marriaga158
+Feel free to reach out to me on Twitter at @marriaga158 or on Discord as kelp#6063

-feel free to message me about any questions regarding any of my projects

 <!--
 **marriaga158/marriaga158** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.